 Bell & Ross Vintage

 Though it may not be as big a name as some of the other models highlighted here, the Bell & Ross Vintage is a serious watch contender for under $5,000.
 The Bell & Ross Vintage collection features all of the Swiss/French watchmaker’s design hallmarks: optimal water resistance, precision Swiss mechanical movements, and clear visual indicators.
-Through this, it demonstrates its roots in aviation instruments.
+These elements demonstrate the brand’s roots in aviation instruments.
 Even the latest models in the third generation of the Vintage collection won’t break the bank.
 Ranging anywhere from $1,900 to $4,600, the Vintage is serious value for the money.

 Panerai Luminor Marina

-There’s just something about a Panerai.
-Initially conceived and used for military purposes, those very origins live on in the Luminor’s sheer functionality and usability under any circumstances.
-The Luminor Marina is one of the base-level options in the Luminor line, featuring a small seconds indicator and occasionally a date window at the 3 o’clock position.
-Key features also include the signature black dial, 4omm case size, and a fantastically intuitive and performance-focused design.
-This hardiness, combined with its modern elegance, makes the Panerai Luminor Marina a very tempting and high-value watch.
+There’s just something about Panerai.
+Initially conceived and used for military purposes, those very origins live on in the Luminor.
+It’s sheer functionality and usability under any circumstances is more than impressive.
+The Luminor Marina is one of the base-level options in the Luminor line.
+Models feature a small seconds indicator and occasionally a date window at the 3 o’clock position.
+Additional key features include a signature black dial, 40mm case, and a fantastically intuitive and performance-focused design.
+This robustness combined with its modern elegance makes the Panerai Luminor Marina a very tempting and high-value watch.

 All in all, there are a lot of good-quality, classic watches out there under the $5000 limit.
 But the fact is, when you’re spending this kind of money, you need to be making an informed decision.
 Remember, this is potentially the watch you’re going to wear for a while.
 If you do your research, you can get a really nice watch for under $5,000.

 Editor’s Note: This article was originally published on June 28, 2016.
 We have updated it to include better watches.